openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Combo-Pump.md

   using it is not able to fully understand the system.
 - Read the OpenAPS documentation https://openaps.org to understand the loop algorithm AndroidAPS is based upon.
-- Read the wiki to learn about and understand AndroidAPS http://wiki.AndroidAPS.org
+- Read the online documentation to learn about and understand AndroidAPS https://androidaps.readthedocs.io/
 - This integration uses the same functionality which the meter provides that comes with the Combo.
   The meter allows to mirror the pump screen and forwards button presses to the pump.
 The connection to the pump and this forwarding is what the ruffy app does.
-A `scripter` components reads the screen and automates entering boluses, TBRs etc and making sure inputs are processed correctly.
+A `scripter` component reads the screen and automates entering boluses, TBRs etc and making sure inputs are processed correctly.
   AAPS then interacts with the scripter to apply loop commands and to administer boluses.
   This mode has some restrictions: it's comparatively slow (but well fast enough for what it is used for),